 CHD indicates coronary heart disease; CVA, cerebrovascular accident (stroke); CVD, cardiovascular disease; KQ, key question.

-Early carotid atherosclerosis (LDL-C 160-189 mg/dL with 0 or 1 risk factor or LDL-C 130-159 mg/dL with >1 risk factor at baseline or after intensive dietary treatment)
+Early onset carotid atherosclerosis LDL-C 160 to 189 mg/dL with ≤1 risk factor, 130 to 159 mg/dL with >1 risk factor at baseline, or triglycerides ≤400 mg/dL after intensive dietary treatment

 Placebo (n = 459)

 Mean BMI (men): (25.9)a, Mean BMI (women): 25.7a

 |Age 45 to 73 y (men) or 55 to 73 y (women)

 TC 180 to 264 mg/dL